-For the 2023 CDBG program year, Plymouth's CDBG allocation is \$272,452.
+For the 2024 CDBG program year, Plymouth's CDBG allocation is \$262,452.
 Additionally, \$80,000 of program income is anticipated.

-Program Source Uses of Funds Expected Amount Available Year 3 Expect Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - Acquisition For the 2023 CDBG program year, federal Admin and Plymouth allocated \$272,452.
-Additionally, Planning \$80,000 of program income and \$129,100 Economic in carryover from prior-year CDBG Development activities is anticipated.
-For the remainder Housing of the 5-year Consolidated Plan period, Public Plymouth estimates an annual CDBG Improvements allocation of \$281,000, based on funding Public Services trends.
-Program income of \$80,000 is 272,452 80,000 129,100 481,552 361,000 projected annually.
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 4 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - Acquisition For the 2024 CDBG program year, federal Admin and Plymouth anticipate an allocated of Planning \$262,452.
+Additionally, \$80,000 of Economic program income and \$188,499 in Development carryover from prior-year CDBG activities Housing is anticipated.
+For the remainder of the 5- Public year Consolidated Plan period, Plymouth Improvements estimates an annual CDBG allocation of Public Services \$262,452, based on funding trends.
+Program income of \$80,000 is projected 262,452 80,000 188,499 530,951 280,000 annually.

-Program Source Uses of Funds Expec ted Amoun t Available Ye ar 3 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan · LIHTC public - federal Housing 0 0 0 0 0 The HRA has been working with several private developers to utilize this resource in order to create new affordable apartment units.
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 4 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ LIHTC public - federal Housing 0 0 0 0 0 The HRA has been working with several private developers to utilize this resource to create new affordable apartment units.
 The HRA will continue to pursue opportunities to use LIHTC when possible.
-Section 8 public - federal Housing 0 0 0 0 0 Currently the Plymouth HRA has funding for 240 vouchers (including 40 vouchers for non-elderly disabled and 10 VASH vouchers).
-There are another 105 voucher holders residing in Plymouth who ported in from other jurisdictions.
+Section 8 public - federal Housing 0 0 0 0 0 Currently the Plymouth HRA has funding for 250 vouchers (including 40 vouchers for non-elderly disabled and 10 VASH vouchers).
+There are another 106 voucher holders residing in Plymouth who ported in from other jurisdictions.

-Program Source Uses of Funds Exped ted Amoun t Available Ye ar 3 Expected Narrative Description
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 4 Expected Narrative Description

-of Funds Annual Allocation: Program Income: Prior Year Resources: Total: \$ Amount Available
+of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

-\$ \$ \$ Remainder

-of ConPlan

-Tax Exempt public Housing Ş Since 1995, the City has issued
+Tax Exempt public Housing Since 1995, the City has issued

-Bond - local Tiousing \$58,795,000.00 in tax-exempt housing
+Bond - local \$58,795,000.00 in tax-exempt housing

 Proceeds revenue bonds and \$7,290,000.00 in

 taxable housing revenue bonds for the

-acquisition, re-financing and/ or renovation
+acquisition, re-financing and/ or

-of 893 rental apartments.
-The City required
+renovation of 893 rental apartments.
+The

-that the owners make a certain percentage
+City required that the owners make a

-of their units affordable to and occupied by
+certain percentage of their units

+affordable to and occupied by low-

-low-income households or make an annual
+income households or make an annual

 payment for the life of the bonds to the

 HRA's Affordable Housing Account.
 As a

-result, 220 of these units are affordable to
+result, 220 of these units are affordable

-0 0 0 0 0 low-income renters.
+0 0 0 0 0 to low-income renters.

-Program Source Uses of Funds Exped ted Amoun t Available Ye ar 3 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Tax Increment Financing public - local Housing The City's Tax Increment Housing Assistance Program (TIHAP) makes excess Tax Increments from existing and future Tax Increment Districts in the City available for eligible affordable housing developments.
-Of the funds received to date, the City has allocated a total of \$1,363,000 split between three projects to secure 242 units of affordable housing ranging from households at or below 30% to 60% of the area median income (AMI).
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 4 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Tax Increment Financing public - local Housing The City's Tax Increment Housing Assistance Program (TIHAP) makes excess Tax Increments from existing and future Tax Increment Districts in the City available for eligible affordable housing developments.
+Of the funds received to date, the City has allocated a total of \$1,383,000 split between three projects to secure 308 units of affordable housing ranging from households at or below 30% to 60% of the area median income (AMI).
 In addition, the City and HRA have create several tax increment financing districts to provide assistance for development of affordable housing units.
-Since 1998 the City and HRA have established six tax increment financing and secured 262 units of affordable housing ranging in affordability between households at or below 30% to 60% AMI.
-The City will consider the creation of additional TIF districts as appropriate to assist with development of affordable housing units to 0 0 0 0 0 supplement outside funding.
+Since 1998 the City and HRA have established seven tax increment financing and secured 337 units of affordable housing ranging in affordability between households at or below 30% to 60% AMI.
+The City will consider the creation of additional TIF 0 0 0 0 0 districts as appropriate to assist with development of affordable housing units to supplement outside funding.